databricks/cli/README.md

 This CLI is packaged as a dependency-free binary executable and may be located in any directory.

-For convenient access, copy the `bricks` binary to any directory listed in `$PATH`.
+For convenient access, copy the `databricks` binary to any directory listed in `$PATH`.

-Confirm the binary works by executing `bricks version`.
+Confirm the binary works by executing `databricks version`.

 ## Authentication